-First look of Delhi-Meerut RRTS train, to have WiFi onboard
+First look of Delhi-Meerut RRTS train unveiled, to have WiFi onboard

 New Delhi, Sep 25: The Centre on Friday unveiled the first look of the Regional Rapid Transit System (RRTS) train whose design is inspired by Delhi''s iconic Lotus Temple and can attain a top speed of 180 kilometres per hour on the Delhi-Ghaziabad-Meerut corridor.